 - 3. Afterwards, from the left side, choose Outbox.

-- 4. The emails that are stuck there are moved there.
+- 4. The emails that are stuck are moved there.

-- 5. Visit them and make a duplicate of their contents.
+- 5. Visit them and duplicate their contents.

 - 6. Make a new email and copy the data from the old one.